-For someone as self-conscious as I was, getting braces really pushed me to the limit.
-It took a while for me to accept them, even though I chose to get them for my own well being.
+I was very self-conscious, so getting braces made an even bigger dent in my confidence.
+While I did make the decision myself to get them, it took a while for me to accept my brace face.
 The funny thing about being an adult is that you don’t have to explain yourself to anyone.
 Your decisions, your choices, and your preferences are your own.
-I made the decision to straighten my teeth so I learned to embrace the smile.
+I made the decision to straighten my teeth so I learned to embrace the braces.

 As time went on, I got the courage to put red, blue, green, and pink brackets on.
-My mouth was a rainbow.
-I looked forward to changing the colors with the seasons and the holidays.
+My mouth turned into a rainbow.
+I changed the colors according to the seasons and upcoming holidays.

 My “confidence” to show that there was nothing to be ashamed of gave my manager the kick in the butt needed to get it over with as well.

 BEING YOURSELF IS THE BIGGEST CHANGE AGENT OF ALL